Registered Respiratory Therapist / RRT

 Minimum Education: None specified; however, must be sufficient to meet the standards for achievement of the below indicated license and/or certification as required by the issuing authority.

-Minimum Experience: Must have documented experience and education necessary to obtain state license.
+Minimum Experience: Must have documented experience necessary to obtain state license.

 Licensure Requirement: Valid RRT Credential by the National Board for Respiratory Care.
 Licensed as a registered Respiratory Therapist by the State of Tennessee Health Related Boards with ABG endorsement.
 Current work-permit acceptable per state regulations.
 New Registry Eligible graduates may be hired in as an RRT and will have 90 days in which to pass the NBRC RRT exam and become credentialed.
 Failure to obtain RRT credential within 90 days will result in a reclassification to CRT with an appropriate adjustment in pay.
 Current BLS.